Klaveness-Digital/cypress-cucumber-preprocessor/README.md

 Run your cypress the way you would normally do :) click on a .feature file on the list of specs, and see the magic happening!

+## Cucumber Expressions

+We use https://docs.cucumber.io/cucumber-expressions/ to parse your .feature file, please use that document as your reference

 ## Disclaimer

-This is a very fresh code, please let me know if you find any issues or have suggestions for improvements.
+Please let me know if you find any issues or have suggestions for improvements.

 ## TODO

-Make watch mode compatible with Linux ( #10 ) - needs a replacement or disabling of fsevents

 (Maybe?)
 Option to customize mocha template ( #3 )

 ## Credit where it's due!

-Based/inspired on great work on https://github.com/sitegeist/gherkin-testcafe , although, with this package we don't have to run cypress programatically - with an external runner, we can use cypress as we are used to :)
+Based/inspired on great work on https://github.com/sitegeist/gherkin-testcafe , although, with this package we don't have to run cypress programmatically - with an external runner, we can use cypress as we are used to :)

 Thanks to the Cypress team for the fantastic work and very exciting tool! :-)